stackpath/terraform-provider-stackpath/website/docs/r/compute_workload.html.markdown

 * `key` - (Required) The name of the data that a selector is based on.
 * `operator` - (Required) A logical operator to apply to a selector like "=", "!=", "in", or "notin".
-* `values` - (Required) Data values to look for in the selector.
+* `values` - (Required) Data values to look for in a label selector.

 ## Instances

-Instances are the individual container or virtual machines running in a StackPath Edge Compute workload.
+A workload instance is a collection of containers or a virtual machine created based on the template provided in a workload.
 Instances are accessed via a `stackpath_resource_compute_workload`'s computed `instances` field.

 ### Example Usage